 Cost of sales.
 Cost of sales includes the salaries, benefits, material, overhead, third party costs, warranty, charges for excess inventory, and other costs required to make our Argus II System at our Sylmar, California facility.
 In the second quarter of 2016, due to lower implant rates and revenue, we decreased production output and increased our reserve for slow-moving inventory.
 As a result of the lower production levels, we have been incurring expenses for unabsorbed overhead charges.
 Beginning in the first quarter of 2017, based on our rolling 12-month sales forecasts, we have been reducing our reserve for slow moving inventory, which has the effect of offsetting the cost of goods shipped for revenue in the period.
-We expect to work through our slow-moving inventory and resume normal production when sales orders increase.
-Our ability to generate a gross profit in future periods will depend on our ability to (i) generate higher revenues and (ii) to produce our product in sufficient quantities that will allow us to absorb all production base, which will lower our cost per unit.
+We expect to work through our slow-moving inventory and resume normal production when and if sales orders increase.
+Our ability to generate a gross profit in future periods will depend on our ability to (i) generate higher revenues and (ii) to produce our product in sufficient quantities that will allow us to absorb all production costs in a given period by spreading our costs over a larger production base, which will lower our cost per unit.